-To help achieve our long-term goal of HST Preservation, 125 Group is investing in a new diesel maintenance depot to be built at Great Central Railway (Nottingham), home of Prototype HST Power Car 41001 and our six Mk3 coaches.
-The building will be constructed at Ruddington, GCR(N)’s operating base and will provide a secure facility to enable 125 Group to continue maintenance of our existing fleet and a restoration home for Production HST power cars which we aim to acquire in the future.
+To help achieve our long-term goal of HST Preservation, 125 Group is investing in a new diesel maintenance depot to be built at Great Central Railway (Nottingham), home of our MK3 coach fleet and formally of 41001.
+The building will be constructed at Ruddington, GCR(N)’s operating base and will provide a secure facility to enable 125 Group to continue maintenance of our existing fleet and a restoration home for any Production HST power cars & coaches we may acquire in future.
 125 Group needs to raise £100,000 to allow the development to proceed, we seek donations from individuals and corporate sponsors for this exciting project!

 125 Group has a proven track record, in 2012 we took the last surviving prototype HST power car 41001 on long-term loan from the National Railway Museum and under the ‘Project Miller’ banner, in honour of the BR Chief Engineer behind the original HST, we restored it from a static exhibit to full working order for use on preserved railways.
 In recognition we were presented with the 2014 Railway Heritage Committee Modern Traction Award.
-Thanks to our benefactors, volunteers and the kind help of the railway industry, 41001 is now a regular performer at GCR(N).
-125 Group is owner of six Mk3 coaches which our engineering team have also restored with four in traffic, three of which are in matching livery to 41001 recreating the look of the Prototype HST.
+Thanks to our benefactors, volunteers and the kind help of the railway industry, 41001 was a regular performer at GCR(N) as well as visiting other preserved lines prior to returning to the NRM.
+125 Group currently own & operate several MK3 coaches which our engineering team have also restored or are currently restoring.
 Our team of around twenty-five active volunteers maintain and operate the train, including a buffet bar serving drinks and delicious hot food prepared on-board.

 125 Group’s engineering successes are numerous.
 Restoration of Prototype power car 41001 included a complete rewire, installation of replacement Valenta engine with a complex alternator swap, design and construction of new auxiliary power rectifier and control system, brake system overhaul with renewal of original E70 control system, plus a full repaint.
 More recent enhancement work has included fitting single bank firing to the engine to reduce fuel dilution and a pre-heater to reduce the stress of cold starts.
 In addition to running maintenance, further work has included suspension upgrade, attention to brakes, wheelslip/slide and speedometer systems, replacement of no.7 axle bearing, plus OTMR installation.

-Our volunteer engineering team has also toiled to restore our Mk3 coaches, with four now in service with functioning air-conditioning.
-Attention has included brake systems overhaul, door replacement and vestibule work, panel painting and toilet repairs, full interior and exterior clean, carpet renewal, seat cleaning and squab changes, catering vehicle kitchen lighting overhaul plus new high quality flooring.
+Our volunteer engineering team has also toiled to restore our MK3 coaches.
+Attention has included brake systems overhaul, door replacement and vestibule work, air conditioning repairs, panel painting and toilet repairs, full interior and exterior clean, carpet renewal, seat cleaning and squab changes, catering vehicle kitchen lighting overhaul plus new high quality flooring.

 Most of this work has been carried out with the power car and coaches standing exposed to the elements out in the open at Ruddington, making restoration a damp and time-consuming business!
 Very importantly, we have also developed, using industry best practice, our own vehicle maintenance and overhaul procedures, which have been formally approved and will provide the basis for upkeep of our existing fleet and future HST power car and trailer acquisitions.

-125 Group now has the very real prospect of Production vehicles becoming surplus in the near future and we recognise that it will not be possible to undertake the necessary maintenance and restoration without some suitable covered accommodation.
+125 Group needs to prepare for long term support of production vehicles including powercars 43048 & 43089 & TGS 44000 alongside the existing MK3 fleet and we recognise that it will not be possible to undertake the necessary maintenance and restoration without some suitable covered accommodation.
 This has led to the development of plans for a small depot facility at GCR(N) Ruddington.
 The two road maintenance shed will accommodate four vehicles at a time, either power cars, coaches or other locomotives.
-Three of these berths will under the ownership of 125 Group.
+Three of these berths will be under the ownership of 125 Group.

 - Provide secure facilities for our fleet